Robert LaChausse, Ph.D.

 Health Behavior, Disease Prevention, Health Promotion, Research Methods, Program Evaluation

 Academic Areas & Scholarly Interests

-Teen pregnancy prevention, alcohol and drug prevention, obesity prevention, parenting, child/adolescent development, implementation fidelity, positive school climate interventions
+Teen pregnancy prevention, alcohol and drug abuse prevention, obesity prevention, parenting, child/adolescent development, implementation fidelity, positive school climate interventions

 California State University, San Bernardino

 Research, Presentations, & Publications

 LaChausse, R. (Submitted).
 A Clustered Randomized Control Trial to Determine Impacts of the Harvest of the Month Obesity Prevention Program.
 Health Education Research.